amgedr/webchk/README.md

 * If you want to fix a bug or implement a feature, please feel free to do so.
 Just send me a pull request.

 ### License
-This project is licensed under a BSD license.
+This project is licensed under a MIT license.
 See the included [LICENSE file](LICENSE) for more details.